evanmgoodwin/School-District-Analysis/README.md

 ### Scores by School Size
 ![new_scores_by_school_size_summary](https://github.com/evanmgoodwin/School-District-Analysis/blob/master/new_scores_by_school_size_summary.png)

-Within the Medium school size range, the percentage of students who passed math, reading and the overall passing percentage each dropped by 6%.
+Within the Medium school size range, the percentage of students who passed math, reading and both each dropped by 6%.
 The average math and reading scores, however, stayed the same.

 ### Scores by School Type
 ![new_scores_by_school_type_summary](https://github.com/evanmgoodwin/School-District-Analysis/blob/master/new_scores_by_school_type_summary.png)

-As we can see from the new scores by school type summary, the charter schools' % passing math and % passing reading each decreased by 4%.
+As we can see from the new scores by school type summary, the percentage of students at charter schools who passed math, reading and both each decreased by 4%.
 The overall passing percentage decreased by 3%.
 The average scores, however, stayed the same.